ofir-e/cra-template-learning-exercises/template/README.md

 react must have interactive hands on learning exercises

-To start practicing use create react app cli.
+To start practicing use create react app cli with this template.

 For example: